julienmichel/azure-cosmosdb-workshop-optimisations/lab2.md

-# Migration
+# Migration of the data
-The preferred migration tool to Cosmos DB is Azure Data Factory, given its ability to perform migrations at scale, along with transformations and orchestration using several actions, if needed.
+The preferred migration tool to Cosmos DB is Azure Data Factory (ADF), given its ability to perform migrations at scale, along with transformations and orchestration using several actions, if needed.
+In this lab, we would like to guide you in the usage of ADF to migrate the data from the existing SQL database to your Cosmos DB account.

 1. From the Azure portal, got to Data Factories and create a new instance by clicking the "Add" button.
 2. Give it a name, select the resource group you created in the previous lab, a region and unchecked the "enable GIT" option.